-Coverage can continue while you are on an LTD claim, as long as you are receiving LTD benefits and remain an employee and if you pay 50% of the contributions.
+Coverage can continue while you are on an LTD claim as long as you remain an employee and if you pay 50% of the contributions.
 If you are on an LTD claim and accept the Early Retirement Incentive Benefit, and if you were enrolled in the Dental benefit while on LTD, you can continue your coverage to age 65 if you pay 50% of the contributions.